 The Group acknowledges the pivotal role played by the Board of Directors in the stewardship of its direction and operations, and ultimately the enhancement of its shareholders' value.
-To fulfill this role, the Board is responsible for the overall corporate governance of the Group, including its strategic direction, establishing goals for management and monitoring the achievement of these goals.
-The role and function of the Board, which includes the differing roles of Chairman, Group Managing Director, and Directors are clearly defined.
+To fulfil this role, the Board is responsible for the overall corporate governance of the Group, including its strategic direction, establishing goals for management and monitoring the achievement of these goals.
+The role and function of the Board, which includes the differing roles of Chairman, Managing Director and other directors are clearly defined.

-To assist the Board in carrying out its fiduciary duties and to enhance business and operational efficiency, the Board of Directors delegates certain duties to its Board Committees, namely Audit Committee ("AC"), Nomination Committee ("NC") and Remuneration Committee ("RC").
+To assist the Board in carrying out its fiduciary duties and to enhance business and operational efficiency, the Board delegates certain duties to its Board Committees, namely Audit Committee ("AC"), Nomination Committee ("NC") and Remuneration Committee ("RC").

 All Board Committees have written terms of reference which are approved by the Board.
-The respective Chairman of the AC, NC and RC reports to the Board accordingly subsequent to the respective committee meetings.
+The respective Chairman of the AC, NC and RC reports to the Board accordingly subsequent to their respective committee meetings.